nitzantomer/gibuvaroch/README.md

 # gibuvaroch

-A hackathon project by Doody Parizada, Nitzan Tomer and Kirill Maximov.
+A hackathon project by Doody Parizada, Nitzan Tomer and Kirill Maksimov.
 Created during the LongHash Hackathon Tokyo 2018.

 ## Demo